 You've spent enough years "kinda," "sorta" knowing how credit cards work.
 It's time to change that.
 Understanding basic credit card information helps you take advantage of their benefits.

-Not sure of the difference between APR, variable rate, and prime rate?
+Not sure about the meaning of APR, variable rate, and prime rate?
 Learn about important credit terms—so you can decode the fine print on credit card contracts and offers.

 Consistency is the key to building healthy credit, so automate your finances to act on your behalf.
 Here are some ways to stay on top of payments and be more efficient about paying off debt:

-Consider switching your bills to auto-pay.
+Consider switching your bills to auto-pay if you can.
 You'll be less likely to miss a payment due date if funds are automatically withdrawn from your credit card or other account to make the payments by the due date.
 Just remember: systems break down and account numbers can expire.
-It's important to check in on everything once a month to make sure you're on track and can make adjustments as needed.
+It's important to check in on everything at least once a month to make sure you're on track and can make adjustments as needed.

 Get text or e-mail alerts from your credit card issuer when payments are due, payments are made, and when you're reaching your credit limit.
 This can help you stay on top of your finances.